-- Goal M- Avoid and minimize adverse impacts to natural and cultural resources to the maximum feasible extent and use mitigation for all other unavoidable impacts.
-Couple mitigation with high priority restoration when feasible. - Policy M-1 Review and consider all applicable District Policies, programmatic permits, and CEQA documents to develop the project scope, incorporating the following practices (listed in in order of priority): avoidance, minimization and/or mitigation of potential impacts. - Refer to Board Policies, including but not limited to Basic Policy, and other applicable Resource Management Policy Chapters. - Review applicable resource agency programmatic permits and/or programmatic CEQA documents to determine if the project can be covered using existing avoidance, minimization or mitigation measures to reduce the need for compensatory mitigation.
+Goal M- Avoid and minimize adverse impacts to natural and cultural resources to the maximum feasible extent and use mitigation for all other unavoidable impacts.
+Couple mitigation with high priority restoration when feasible.

+- Policy M-1 Review and consider all applicable District Policies, programmatic permits, and CEQA documents to develop the project scope, incorporating the following practices (listed in in order of priority): avoidance, minimization and/or mitigation of potential impacts. - Refer to Board Policies, including but not limited to the Basic Policy, and other applicable Resource Management Policy Chapters. - Review applicable resource agency programmatic permits and/or programmatic CEQA documents to determine if the project can be covered using existing avoidance, minimization or mitigation measures to reduce the need for compensatory mitigation.

-- Policy M-2 Identify and evaluate sensitive resources to determine the least impactful project design that meets the project goals and objectives. - ♦ Develop a brief and inclusive project description. - ♦ Define the maximum Area of Potential Effect. - ♦ Survey, identify, and map sensitive ecological and cultural resources within the project area. - Analyze how different project alternatives may avoid or impact existing resources. - ◆ Analyze other activities within the watershed and/or Preserve to understand the net effect of the proposed project. - ◆ Compare potential impacts against the feasibility, cost, and project goals and objectives (including long term maintenance and monitoring). - ◆ Document the basis of design and why the project is the least environmentally impactful alternative. - ◆ The basis of design can be informed by the CEQA review process and/or an alternatives analysis conducted during permitting review. - Policy M-3 Evaluate and incorporate measures that minimize the effects of the project on the sensitive resources. - ◆ Refine the project description into a sequential narrative and refine the resulting Area of Potential Effect. - ◆ Conduct further detailed and site-specific surveys of natural and cultural resources as needed to adjust and refine the project design to avoid and minimize project impacts. - ◆ Define and quantify the temporary, permanent, potential, and actual impacts of the project to the extent feasible. - Adjust the project scope, extent, seasonality, duration, or other measures to minimize actual or potential impacts to the resources.
+- Policy M-2 Identify and evaluate sensitive resources to determine the least impactful project design that meets the project goals and objectives. - ♦ Develop a brief and inclusive project description. - ♦ Define the maximum Area of Potential Effect. - ♦ Survey, identify, and map sensitive ecological and cultural resources within the project area. - ◆ Analyze how different project alternatives may avoid or impact existing resources. - ◆ Analyze other activities within the watershed and/or Preserve to understand the net effect of the proposed project. - ◆ Compare potential impacts against the feasibility, cost, and project goals and objectives (including long term maintenance and monitoring). - ◆ Document the basis of design and why the project is the least environmentally impactful alternative. - The basis of design can be informed by the CEQA review process and/or an alternatives analysis conducted during permitting review. - Policy M-3 Evaluate and incorporate measures that minimize the effects of the project on the sensitive resources. - ◆ Refine the project description into a sequential narrative and refine the resulting Area of Potential Effect. - Conduct further detailed and site-specific surveys of natural and cultural resources as needed to adjust and refine the project design to avoid and minimize project impacts. - ◆ Define and quantify the temporary, permanent, potential, and actual impacts of the project to the extent feasible.